mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 Note: Media Services only exists because AI Video Indexer currently uses its endpoints, soon to be replaced with Partner Solutions.

-Depending on if you're deploying to Azure Commercial or Azure government, you should have the following resources after a successful deployment.
-20 in Commercial or 21 in Government, plus the AOAI instance (which may be in the same or a different resource group, depending on what you specified in the env file).
+Depending on if you're deploying to Azure Commercial or Azure government, you should have the following resources after a successful deployment, plus the AOAI instance (which may not be in the same resource group, subscription, and/or tenant, depending on what you specified in the env file).

 Note: At this time that there is a maximum of one AOAI instance per subscription per region.